FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 6. Regulatory Status (Regional Overview)

-- United States: Ascorbic acid is recognized as GRAS (Generally Recognized As Safe) by the FDA and FEMA for use in food.
+- United States: Ascorbic acid is generally recognized as safe (GRAS) by the FDA for use in foods and beverages.

-- Asia: Widely accepted in countries like Japan and China as a food additive.
+- Asia: Widely accepted in countries like Japan and China, often used in food and beverage applications.

 Citation hooks: FEMA; EFSA; national authority publications